When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Signs of a Food Allergy

-• Swelling of the lip, tongue, or face.
+• Swelling: Look at the lips, tongue, or face.

 Balancing Solids With Breastfeeding or Bottle-Feeding